N4SJAMK/teamboard/README.md

 During initialization all needed repositories are cloned in your host machine folders.
 In production environment deployment and service startup is handled little bit differently than in development environment.

+How to get service running?

 Service Starting order: API, IO, Client

-You want to start up services and you want to try out contriboard in your vagrant environment...

-1  First you have to move yourseld fin folder teamboard-api (it's in your new folder!)
+0. At first you have to start up teamboard-api and teamboard-io services 1  Change you working directory to the service specific folder eg. teamboard-api or teamboard-io
-2. All server side components are written using Node.js, so we have to use some node specific commands
+2. All server side components are written using Node.js, so we have to use some node specific commands.

         ```
 	npm install
 	```
-Now node package manager builds and deploys service components in right folders.
+By running this command Node package manager will build and deploy service components.

 WINDOWS USER!!!